GeoscienceAustralia/dea-notebooks/Tools/paper/paper.md

 # Summary

 `dea-tools` is an open-source Python package for geospatial analysis of satellite data using Digital Earth Australia, [Open Data Cube](https://www.opendatacube.org/) (ODC) and `xarray` [@Hoyer_xarray_N-D_labeled_2017].
-It provides a broad set of utilities for loading, visualising, transforming, and analysing Earth Observation (EO) data across space and time
+It provides a broad set of utilities for loading, visualising, transforming, and analysing Earth Observation (EO) data across space and time.

 The package includes tools for: